Shubhayu2004/shubhayu2004/README.md

 🔭 I’m currently diving into Web Dev, AI/ML, and Systems Programming
 👯 I love collaborating on impactful, technically exciting hackathon projects
 🤝 Looking for help with advanced deep learning concepts & scalable backend systems
-💬 Ask me about MERN stack, music production, or movie recommendations
-🎧 Fun fact: I’m the batch coordinator of Euphony, a music lover, and a hackathon nerd
 📍 Based in: New Delhi | Studying at IIEST Shibpur

 ---